Chr1st0p/SearchStackOverflow/Readme.md

 #### 4. Create index

-Index is created with the two filtered xml file `python.xml` and `pythonanswer.xml`.
-Run `main` method of  `PostIndexMain` class, then index will be created in `.\index\postindex` directory.
+Index is created with the two filtered xml file `python.xml` and `pythonanswer.xml`. run PostIndexMain.java in the default package of scr/main/java, then index will be created in `.\index\postindex` directory.
 It may takes 10 minutes to run create the whole index.

 #### 5.Search